j0wittmann/j0wittmann/README.md

 ## Hi there 👋
 my name is Jonas and I'm studying Computer Science at the Munich University of Applied Sciences.
-Besides my regular studies, I actively participate on HackTheBox, practicing penetration testing to achieve the CPTS certification.

 <!--
 **jonywittmann/jonywittmann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.